Gamey404/gamey-blog/content/posts/pinephone-apps.md

 Today I thought I would make a small list with some of the in my opinion best Pinephone apps.
 As always it's done on DanctNIX Arch with Phosh and my 2GB Pinephone and since I don't have a Librem5 I can't say anything specific about it but most of the apps should work across all true mobile GNU/Linux Phones.

-**Note:** This is a old article but I rewrote most of it on 07.10.2021 to fix and update variouse things so enjoy! :D
+**Note:** This is a old article but I rewrote most of it on 07.10.2021 to fix and update various things so enjoy! :D

 ## Tootle:
 One of my by far favorite Linux Phone apps with awesome adaptive design using GTK3 and a somewhat minimal approach is the Mastodon client Tootle.
-The app relies a lot on other system defaults for things like videos and images which probably contributes to the amazing performance even on a low power ARM chip like the Pinephones and the featureset is kept minimal.
+The app relies a lot on other system defaults for things like videos and images which probably contributes to the amazing performance even on a low power ARM chip like the Pinephones and the feature-set is kept minimal.
 Additionally there are design approaches like somewhat hiding things like stars and boosts which I really appreciate.
-There is a work in progress GTK4 app but sadly the dev Beaklegray tolled me he just switched job and has a fairly stict time limit so he will take some time off from coding to get everything sorted.
+There is a work in progress GTK4 app but sadly the dev Beaklegray tolled me he just switched job and has a fairly strict time limit so he will take some time off from coding to get everything sorted.
 I totally understand that and can't specially brag about my track record when it comes to writing new articles ether even without any excuse but I still hope that it wont be to long till he continues.
 I am absolutely in love with Tootle and GTK4/Libadwaita and think the two together would be awesome to have!
 Till then just get Tootle, trust me it pays off!

 | ![](/../screenshots/Tootle/20210804_15h09m35s_grim.png) | ![](/../screenshots/Tootle/20210722_15h41m10s_grim.png) |
 |-------|-------|